adrianlehn/HackGT-11/README.md

 ## Setup Instructions

 ### Step 1: Create a Virtual Environment
-Use the following command to create a virtual environment:
+Use the following command to create a virtual environment, and then download the dependencies:

 ```bash
 # For Python 2.x